 Example #2 – How to Define and Use Ranges in Excel?

-We will now look at how to define and use ranges in excel.
+We will now look at how to define and use ranges in Excel.
 First, we need to have data to work with.
 This can be anything in a spreadsheet ranging from letters to numbers or a combination of both.
-For the illustrations accompanying this discussion, I am using a sample from a production database which stores data on how many parts are produced in a year.
+For the illustrations accompanying this discussion, I am using a sample from a production database that stores data on how many parts are produced in a year.

-Let us say we want to know the range of production numbers that have been entered over the two years.
+Let us say we want to know the range of production numbers entered over the two years.
 We do this by subtracting the minimum from the maximum value.
-For this we need not find each value individually, but have to breakdown the calculation steps and write the formula as follows:
+For this, we need not find each value individually but have to break down the calculation steps and write the formula as follows:

 MAX(Cell Range)-MIN(Cell Range)

-Please note that the cell range has to be the same in the arguments otherwise the formula would not return the correct result.
+Please note that the cell range has to be the same in the arguments; otherwise, the formula will not return the correct result.

-We find that the range of production is 368 parts.
-Now, if we want to find out the occurrence of particular value in the range, or a range of values within the range, we use another function called COUNTIF.
+We find that the range of products is 368 parts.
+Now, if we want to find out the occurrence of a particular value in the range, or a range of values within the range, we use another function called COUNTIF.
 This function has the following syntax:

 This would look like this:

-We can use the MATCH function instead of COUNTIF in case we want to find the number of values greater or less than a given value.
+We can use the MATCH function instead of COUNTIF to find the number of values greater or less than a given value.

-In the above example, we use the MATCH function to find the number of months that had less than 300 parts produced.
+In the above example, we use the MATCH function to find the number of months with less than 300 parts produced.

 Things to Remember

-- When using ranges, we should sort the data in ascending or descending order wherever feasible to simplify operations.
+- We should sort the data in ascending or descending order wherever feasible to simplify operations using ranges.

 - Irregular ranges are the most common ranges used in business.
 As such, whenever possible, we should use tables to classify the data before running any operations on them.

-Usually, these two functions are not required but are useful for large tables and multiple databases, as well as for recording macros.
+Usually, these two functions are not required but are useful for large tables, multiple databases, and recording macros.

-Knowledge of range in excel is an important pre-requisite to being able to manipulate data.
-Range are also used in recording macros and VBA coding and hence an in-depth understanding of range is a must for anyone using excel.
+Knowledge of range in Excel is an important prerequisite to manipulating data.
+The range is also used in recording macros and VBA coding; hence, an in-depth understanding of range is necessary for anyone using Excel.

 This is a guide to Excel Function for Range.
-Here we have discussed Examples of Range Function in Excel along with steps and downloadable excel template.
+Here we have discussed Examples of Range Functions in Excel, along with steps and a downloadable Excel template.
 You may also look at the following articles to learn more –